 The city of Berkeley is located in the east San Francisco Bay Area.
 Most notably, the campus of the University of California, Berkeley is located in the city.
 The university, often nicknamed Cal, is the oldest in California’s UC system.
-Berkeley’s current population is 112,580.
+Berkeley’s current population is 126,669.
 Despite much of the population being made up of young college students, the city of Berkeley is also home to six skilled nursing facilities.

-There are special mattresses that can be used to help relieve pressure on a bed sore.
+There are special mattresses that can help relieve pressure on a bed sore.
 However, these mattresses are also an effective means by which to prevent pressure sores from developing.
 Therefore, those who are already at high risk of developing pressure ulcers should receive these mattresses long before they even develop any bed sores.

-When treating pressure sores, it is extremely important that wound is continually cleaned.
+When treating pressure sores, it is extremely important that the wound is continually cleaned.
 If caregivers fail to do so, pressure ulcers may become infected, which can be extremely dangerous and even lead to death.
 There are also medications that can be prescribed to help with healing.
-Therefore, it is important that nurses notify physicians of any changes in the development of the wound, and that a doctor be informed of the progress of the healing.
+Therefore, it is important that nurses notify physicians of any changes in the development of the wound and that a doctor be informed of the progress of the healing.
 Although it is the nurse’s responsibility to do so, it is important that you stay involved in the process as well.
-Nursing homes do sometimes conceal injuries from loved ones in an attempt to avoid any liability.
+Nursing homes do sometimes conceal injuries from loved ones to avoid any liability.

 We would like to emphasize the importance of proactive pressure ulcer prevention and treatment.
 If your loved one has developed pressure sores, he or she may be a victim of neglect and nursing home abuse.
 Contact us today to speak with one of our nursing home neglect attorneys.